blakepell/AvalonMudClient/README.md

  - [WPF-AutoComplete-TextBox](https://github.com/quicoli/WPF-AutoComplete-TextBox) (MIT)
  - [TentacleSoftware.Telnet](https://github.com/Spksh/TentacleSoftware.Telnet) (Apache v2)

-### Roadmap
+### Short Term Roadmap

- - SQLite DB Support (including a SQL query editor)
+ - SQLite DB Support (including a SQLite query editor control that I also plan to open source as it's own NuGet package)
+ - Plugin support will change a bit over the short term.
+Plugins will support JSON for Triggers/Aliases/Lua and C# for things that need UI components or a robust programming model/framework.
+The ability to add a user control from a plugin straight into the UI will be a priority.
+I think this will be incredibly easy to use and a powerful to extend the UI outside of my realm.
+ - The ability to easy search for community based triggers, aliases and scripts for import.
  - Additional Hash Commands
  - Documentation
  - Publish binary for initial alpha release (self contained EXE)
+ - Touch scrolling to be enabled for touch screen devices.
+ - Figure out the best deployment mechanism or subsets of deployment mechansims.

+### Long Term Roadmap

+ - The UI is already 4K/high resolution friendly.
+Provide additional layouts for high resolution monitors that surface more content areas the user can pipe data or import plugins into.
+ - Publish this app on the Windows Store free of charge.
+ - Use the shared components to start a Xamarin forms project that can be deployed to Android/iOS as well as Avalonia for an OSX deployment.

 ### License

- The Avalon Mud Client is being released under a modified MIT license with an additional clause requiring credit to the original author.
+ The Avalon Mud Client is being released under a modified MIT license with an additional clause requiring credit to the original author (me).
 E.g. this means the licnese should be flexible enough to do what you need to do with it.